san2488/aaram/README.txt

 - Each alarm stores an optimum preparation time and a minimum preparation time.
   Hitting snooze reduces the available preparation time for an event and is allowed until the minimum preparation time is hit.
-If the minimum time is reached, snooze is inhibited and messages to wake up user are sent via sms or available bluetooth.
+If the minimum time is reached, snooze is inhibited and messages to wake up user are sent via sms

 Context information used:
 - Flight time information via Flightaware web service